 Home delivery members pay $192 ($198), which includes delivery from Logical Living Fresh Express.

 Other Options (available at NSO farm pickup only)

-'Shroom Share: 24-week share $345 ($355) for 1 pound a week or $175 ($180) for 1/2 pound a week.
+'Shroom Share: 24-week share $360 ($370) for 1 pound a week (no half shares available; sorry!).
 Mushrooms provided by Village Crest Farm.
 Enjoy beautiful oyster mushrooms which come in a large number of varieties including: elm, golden, brown, blue, and pink.
 Other types may make guest appearances during the season.
 Sign up on our CSA form.
-Pick up every other week is an option as well, for half the price.
+Pick up every other week is an option as well.

 If you have questions which are not answered here, contact us.

 - You'll know exactly where your food is coming from.
 You will be supporting small-scale local farming and helping to maintain some of the few remaining acres of farmland in this area.

 - Because we are local, your food will be as fresh, ripe, and flavorful as it can be.